 - Present or validate tools, software packages, and datasets that are useful for communication research.

-Papers can be either full papers of up to 8,000 words, shorter research notes of 3,000 – 4,000 words, or tutorials.
+Papers can be either full papers of up to 9,000 words, shorter research notes of 3,000 – 4,000 words, or tutorials.
 Research notes should be focused on reporting data sets, tools, or empirical analyses and should contain a short introduction, with references and theoretical discussion kept to a minimum.
-For this initial issue, we are requesting that contributors send a brief abstract of 500–1,000 words outlining the article to be submitted to email@example.com.
-Please see http://computationalcommunication.org for more information on Aims & Scope, reviewing process. and editorial policy.
+Please submit manuscripts through the submission system, or browse this website for more information on aims&scope, editorial policy, and editorial team.